Standard C++ Modules

 A module-declaration that contains neither an export-keyword nor a module-partition implicitly imports the primary module interface unit of the module as if by a module-import-declaration.

-All of the 3 options -fprebuilt-module-path=<path/to/directory>, -fmodule-file=<path/to/BMI> and -fmodule-file=<module-name>=<path/to/BMI> may occur multiple times.
-For example, the command line to compile M.cppm in the above example could be rewritten into:
+The -fprebuilt-module-path=<path/to/directory>, -fmodule-file=<path/to/BMI>, and -fmodule-file=<module-name>=<path/to/BMI> options may be specified multiple times.
+For example, the command line to compile M.cppm in the previous example could be rewritten as:

 $ clang++ -std=c++20 M.cppm --precompile -fmodule-file=M:interface_part=M-interface_part.pcm -fmodule-file=M:impl_part=M-impl_part.pcm -o M.pcm

-When there are multiple -fmodule-file=<module-name>= options for the same <module-name>, the last -fmodule-file=<module-name>= will override the previous -fmodule-file=<module-name>= options.
+When there are multiple -fmodule-file=<module-name>= options for the same <module-name>, the last -fmodule-file=<module-name>= overrides the previous -fmodule-file=<module-name>= option.

 Remember that module units still have an object counterpart to the BMI